Posts

 Image

-The posts are running a bit thin as the weather has been a bit challenging therefore haven't been able to get out much with frequent ice on the road.
+The posts are running a bit thin as the weather has been challenging and with frequent ice on the road, we haven't been able to get out much.
 There is plenty of farmland around us and good for walks (except when muddy).
 No crops are coming up at the moment as nothing gets planted over the severe winter months.
-Apparently, this town is over 1000 years old with its original name of the town being 'Bageworde' It really does get cold here A reminder that the town was a major mining village.
+Apparently, this town is over 1000 years old, originally called 'Bageworde', an old Saxon name.
+It really does get cold here A reminder of the mining past.
 I made a friend on my walk.
 A very social chap.
-In a lot of cases, the old telephone booths have been repurposed.
-In Market Bosworth, they encourage people to freely leave and take books.
-And, there is an increase of defibrillators everywhere in the UK...
-There are plenty of these guys around This is as high as the sun gets in the middle of winter Some of the sights on the walks.
-It's great how one can walk through the farms.
-There is an unders...
+Most old telephone booths have been repurposed.
+In Market Bosworth it's a mini book exchange.
+Take a book, leave one.
+And, there is an increase of defibrillators everywhere in the UK.
+Plenty of these everywhere.
+This is as high as the sun gets in the middle of winter Some of the sights on the walks.
+Public walkways wind through and around farms, even if there are crops or animals.
+Access is signposted and there is a ...